Four ways to support students’ mental health and well-being

 Lounge in Gateway Hall residence hall at Missouri State University

-We asked booth visitors at a recent ACUHO-I conference to tell us how they’re supporting students’ mental health and well-being.
+We asked booth visitors at an ACUHO-I conference to tell us how they’re supporting students’ mental health and well-being.
 We heard a variety of strategies, which we hope will spark ideas for your own campus and help provide your students with effective tools and programs.

 Student lounge in Self & Oswald Hall residence hall at the University of Kansas